Kukeri: Distribution and etymology

-The corresponding figure in Greek-speaking Thrace is known as Kalogeros ("monk" or literally the "good-old" one), also shortened to cuci, in former Yugoslavia known as didi, didici, in Bulgaria as kuker or babushar, as momogeros in Pontic Anatolia, in North Macedonia it is known as babari or mechkari ("bear-man").
-In Romania, this figure mostly appears together with a goat, known as capra, turca or brezaia.
+The corresponding figure in Greek-speaking Thrace is known as Kalogeros ("monk" or literally the "good-old" one), also shortened to cuci, in former Yugoslavia known as didi, didici, in Bulgaria as kuker or babushar, as momogeros in Pontic Anatolia, and in North Macedonia as babari or mechkari ("bear-man").
+In Romania, this figure mostly appears together with a goat, known as capra, turca, or brezaia.